Our FAQs are designed to clear up confusion, and help dispel the myths around adoption…

 Can I adopt if I'm single?

 Yes!
-Single people can adopt, both men and women.
+Single people can adopt.
 There is nothing unusual about single parenting – around a quarter of households in the UK with dependent children are headed by a single parent.
-At Coram, we support adopters from a whole range of different family types through the process, and we have helped lots of single people to succesfully adopt.
+At Coram, we support adopters from a whole range of different family types through the process.
 If you are single and considering adopting, First4Adoption's handy factsheet 'Thinking of adopting if you are single' gives helpful information.
-Visit our section Who can adopt?, or watch single adopters Susan and Pamela tell their adoption stories.
+Visit our section - Who can adopt?
+Or watch single adopter Pamela tell her adoption story.

 Can I adopt if I'm gay or trans?